|Language||Flag||Translator Name||Translator Website||Translator e-mail|

 1. Click here to make sure that you downloaded the latest release of Advanced Uninstaller PRO.

-2. Download our translation tool from here
+2. Download our translation tool from here.
+The archive password is inno.

 3. UnZip the archive to a folder then run the downloaded program langmngr.exe.